tuxology/tracevizlab/labs/103-compare-package-managers/README.md

 We observe that `zypper` spawns a few threads, all named `zypper`.
 The critical path again shows the obvious download phase, waiting for the  network.

 Before that, the main process is running, but preceded by a long timer period.
 But unlike `yum` and `pacman`, we do not see any other of the `zypper` thread running concurrently.
 Let's zoom in that time range and see if anything else was running at that time.
 We can look in the `Resources` view, which does not show a particularly high CPU usage.
 We could also take a look at the `Cpu Usage` view and sort by % of utilization to see which threads were more active during that period.
 There's nothing related to `zypper`, so it must have been waiting for something that didn't happen.
 Maybe a timeout for network?
-Or did the user not put the `-n` option and it was waiting of user input before installing?
+Or did the user not put the `-n` option and it was waiting on user input before installing?
 Let's tag this phase as the *preparation* phase.

 Now looking at what comes after the download phase, we can look for disk accesses to identify the *install* phase We can get help by looking for the `/usr/bin/tree` file in the *Contents* column of the `Events table`, like we did for `yum`.
 That phase looks very short and involves the `rpm` process.